Macaplix/FFmpeg-Library-Builder/README.md

 ## Running the installer

 After checking the help page like explained above, you can run the installer without arguments, so the installer can perform all the steps.
-You'll need for that to edit the Xcode scheme *install* (  < ) in order to desactivate arguments -h and -v.
+You'll need for that to edit the Xcode scheme *install* (  < ) in order to deactivate arguments -h and -v.
 Uncheck the 2 checkboxes in front of -h, -v and close the scheme editor window.

 ![scheme checkboxes](images/scheme_args_checkbox.png)